Stock market today: Asian shares mostly lower on looming worry over US banks, China growth

 Recent data reflect very low inflation and weak credit extensions in China, which all indicate slowing growth as the initial jump from the nation dropping pandemic-related restrictions fades, he said.

-Japan’s benchmark Nikkei 225 gained 0.9% in morning trading to 29,393.24 as companies like Nissan Motor Co. gained after reporting relatively favorable earnings.
+Japan’s benchmark Nikkei 225 gained 0.9% to finish at 29,388.30 as companies like Nissan Motor Co. gained after reporting relatively favorable earnings.
 But SoftBank Group Corp. slumped after reporting its second year in a row of losses.

 A surprisingly sharp drop for The Walt Disney Co. after reporting it lost streaming subscribers last quarter dragged on shares on Wall Street.